AndreiD/utila.io-sample-app-typescript/README.md

 # Utila Transaction Sample App

-sample app to work with utila.io
+sample typescript app to work with utila.io

-## auth.ts - you don't have access to the private key of the service account so you cannot generate the JWT
+- Reading stuff

-this is for me, to generate it
+- Creating a transactiton for approval

 ## index.ts -> THIS IS WHAT INTERESTS YOU